Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 * Each Update method has two versions
 	1. One that takes in a column name
-	2. One that takes in a colomn index
+	2. One that takes in a column index

 -